LINDA GOODMAN

 BIBLIOGRAPHY

-Rona Marech, "Hot Dates: Compact city has big impact when it comes to local art," The Snn Francisco Chronicle, October 3, 2003
+Rona Marech, "Hot Dates: Compact city has big impact when it comes to local art," San Francisco Chronicle, October 3, 2003,

 William Zimmer, "The 20th Century, All Pieced Together," The New York Times, January 28, 2001.